fabianingram/BudgetTrackerPWA/README.md

 * [License](#license)

 ## Installation
-Install the package.json dependencies by typing "npm install" in your terminal.
-This is after you clone the GitHub repo, and want to test the app in the localhost environment.
-If so, type "node server" to start the server and go to http://localhost:3001 in your browser to test the app.
+Install the package.json dependencies by first typing "npm install" in your terminal.
+Make sure to do this is after you clone the GitHub repo, and want to test the app in the localhost environment.
+If you do, type "node server" to start the server and go to http://localhost:3001 in your browser in order to test the app.

-## Usage
+## Usage example
 Please visit the following deployed live webpage hosted by Heroku:

 https://cryptic-castle-22808.herokuapp.com/